AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-preview-topics.md

 **Conditional Filtering \(A/B\)**

-If your topic has conditional content, then you will see the A/B icon on the toolbar.
+If your topic has conditional content, then you will view the A/B icon on the toolbar.
 Selecting this icon opens a pop-up that allows you to filter the content as per the available conditions in the topic.

 >[!NOTE]
 >